Everybody is welcome to discuss investments on platforms like Smart-lab or on a Subreddit.

 – Musk is the man, I wouldn’t mess with Musk.

 Anonymity presents a gigantic disadvantage of such discussions.
-A champion trader can be mistaken for a teenager, and a teenager for champion trader.
+A champion trader can be mistaken for a teenager and a teenager for a champion trader.
 We can never know whether the person to whom we are talking is just blabbering or earns millions on their analytical techniques.
+Getting into the trading bubble will bring about different outcomes for everyone who wants to take that leap, that is why they will use a website like https://investorjunkie.com/stock-brokers/best-online-brokerage/ to support them on this journey as they trade.

 eToro, as well as other services with public portfolio dynamic, presents an alternative.
 Everything is open there, anybody can measure and assess all the data and understand whether this person should be listened to.
 Or, perhaps, their ideas can be used in the opposite manner.
 The drawback of such an approach is the limited audience.
 If someone chooses Robinhood as their broker, what should they do on eToro?
 Transfer part of their portfolio with this purpose?
 What for?